February 21, 2019

 “When did we eat here last?”
 I ask.

 “The year was neveryear, you must not remember—” she responds with the tales of a true Buzz-lightyear, and a tone of insult to earth’s time.

 “I understand you’re intergalactically jet-lagged, but please, I’m starved, so order,” I beg.

 “I’ll eat salad.”

 The drudge registers her order onto the screen and looks up to me for mines, “the usual.”

 Unsure where that response came from, my instinct was just that.
 Maybe I’d been here but refusing to agree with her.
-Having to prove my weight, she’s a tough Ambassador—her confident walk and candor talk is why we’re here.
-Her teammates appointed her head captain of the softball team at Mathara College.
+Having to prove my weight, she’s a tough Ambassador.
+Her confident walk and candor talk is why we’re here.
+Teammates appointed her head captain of the softball team at Mathara College.
 Not only was she a natural born leader, but a herding beast.

-Women of the intergalactic Ambassadors were magnificent, intimidating, and how I ended up on a train with her back to the others’ land is extraordinary.
+Women of the intergalactic Ambassadors are magnificent, intimidating, and how I ended up on a train with her back to the others’ land is extraordinary.